kodadot/developers/docs/how_to_top_up_wallet.md

 ![step9](./assets/bybit_topup/bybit9.png)

-- A window shows up, you'll need to for safety address your address to address list.
+- A window shows up, you'll need to for safety add your address to address list.
 Click on "add"

 ![step10](./assets/bybit_topup/bybit10.png)